 WWF-Pacific’s Sustainable Fisheries and Seafood programme manager, Duncan Williams, adds that in the Pacific, WWF have supported the development of a by catch training manual with the Fiji Maritime Academy to ensure crew onboard fishing vessels have a better understanding of shark bycatch issues and how to mitigate this.
 “We are in the process of developing bycatch awareness and reference materials for fishermen to help reduce the threat of bycatch.
 More recently, WWF-Pacific has undertaken market surveys in PNG and catch surveys in key shark breeding and nursery areas in Fiji to inform national efforts to better protect, in particular, endangered or threatened species and habitats which are critical for their recovery and long-term sustainability.”

-Andrew Paris is a consultant obtaining data on inshore shark species in Dreketi, Vanua Levu, Fiji.
+Andrew Paris is a marine science researcher assisting WWF-Pacific in obtaining data on inshore shark species in Dreketi, Vanua Levu, Fiji.
 “The research work was the first assessment on the distribution and abundance of shark and ray species along the Dreketi River and estuary,” Paris says.
 “The area has been known as a hotspot for juvenile shark and ray species by local communities.
 The study also allowed us to map the areas along the river and estuary most frequented by these species.
 Vanua Levu is a place known for an intimate relationship with sharks yet there is very little scientific research on these species here.”